SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Binder Abstraction

-Steeltoe uses a binder abstraction to make it possible for Streams based servicess to be flexible in how they connect to messaging middleware.
+Steeltoe uses a binder abstraction to make it possible for Streams based services to be flexible in how they connect to messaging middleware.
 Steeltoe automatically detects and uses whatever binder it finds in the services startup directory when attempting to connect to the messaging system.
 This enables developers to use different types of messaging middleware without the need to change the applications code; You simply include a different binder at deployment time.

 For more complex use cases, you can package multiple binders with your services and configure it to choose the correct binder for the different channels or destinations used by the service at runtime.